-Whether you are a man or a woman, whether you consider yourself a feminist or not, it’s undeniable that women’s rights is still something we all have to fight for — especially after what was heard last week in the European Parliament.
+Whether you are a man or a woman, whether you consider yourself a feminist or not, it’s undeniable that women’s rights is still something we all have to fight for.

-On International Women’s Day, we want to share 16 real and fictional women who inspired millennials growing up.
-Happy Women’s Day!
+On International Women’s Day, we want to share 16 real and fictional inspiring women for millennials when growing up.

 1. The Powerpuff Girls

 Sugar, spice and everything nice.
 The Powerpuff Girls was created by Craig McCracken — a man, no less — in 1998, and was broadcasted on Cartoon Network.
 It centred around three kindergarten-aged girls who had superpowers.

 Female leads are popping up all the time in today’s entertainment business (Star Wars, anyone?), but in the late 90s, who’d have thought girls could be represented as superheroes, let alone kindergarten girls?